Credit: 0.5 QR

 Laboratory experiments involve the synthesis of functional materials, the analysis of their properties and the assembly of materials into working devices.
 Possible experiments include making solar cells, synthesis of nanocrystalline materials, quantum dots and an independent project.

 This lecture course offers a study of the chemical and physical properties of organic compounds.
 Theoretical principles are developed with particular emphasis on molecular structure and reaction mechanisms.
 The descriptive aspects of organic chemistry include strategies for synthesis and the study of compounds of biochemical interest.
-Requires a grade of C+ or higher in CHEM 121 or 122.
-Prerequisite: CHEM 122 and 123 or CHEM 126 or permission of department chair.
-Offered every spring semester.
+Prerequisite: CHEM 122 and 123 or 126 or permission of department chair.
+Also requires a grade of C+ or higher in CHEM 121 or 122.

 Credit: 0.25 QR

-This laboratory course introduces fundamental methods of purification such as extraction, distillation, recrystallization and column chromatography.
+This laboratory course introduces fundamental methods of purification such as extraction, distillation, recrystallization, and column chromatography.
 Experiments include the isolation of a natural product, oxidation and reduction reactions, and an examination of E1 and E2 reactions.
-Compounds are identified and assessed for purity by melting point determination, refractometry, gas chromatography, infrared spectroscopy and proton nuclear magnetic resonance.
+Compounds are identified and assessed for purity by melting point determination, refractometry, gas chromatography, infrared spectroscopy, and proton nuclear magnetic resonance.
 Corequisite: CHEM 231.
-Offered every spring semester.

 Credit: 0.25 QR

 This course provides a foundation in the principles of structure, bonding, and reactivity in inorganic compounds and materials.
 We will emphasize the physical properties that make these materials useful in functional devices and biological systems.
-Possible applications may include semiconductor devices, solar-energy conversion, battery technology, photonic devices and sensors.
+Possible applications may include semiconductor devices, solar-energy conversion, battery technology, photonic devices, and sensors.
 Throughout our explorations, we will build models, both metaphorical and mathematical, that guide chemists in the design, use and analysis of materials.
 Prerequisite: CHEM 122, 124, or 231 or permission of instructor.
-Offered every fall semester.

 This course is a study of the structure and function of biologically important compounds.
-Topics include proteins, enzymes, intermediary metabolism and electron transport with emphasis on thermodynamic and kinetic analysis of biochemical systems.
+Topics include proteins, enzymes, intermediary metabolism, and electron transport with emphasis on thermodynamic and kinetic analysis of biochemical systems.
 Prerequisite or corequisite: CHEM 232.
-Offered every spring semester.

 Credit: 0.5 QR

 This course presents a study of chemical kinetics and chemical thermodynamics.
 Specific topics include rate laws and reaction mechanisms, reaction-rate theories, the laws of thermodynamics, thermochemistry, properties of solutions, and equilibrium.
 Applications will be drawn from organic and inorganic chemistry, as well as biochemistry.
+Prerequisite: CHEM 122 or 124.
 MATH 112 is highly recommended.
-Prerequisite: CHEM 122 or 124.
-Offered every fall semester.

 Credit: 0.5 QR

 This course presents a study of quantum mechanics as applied to chemistry.
-Specific topics include general quantum theory; the time-independent Schrödinger equation applied to electronic, vibrational and rotational energy states; valence bond and molecular orbital theory; and molecular symmetry.
+Specific topics include general quantum theory; the time-independent Schrodinger equation applied to electronic, vibrational and rotational energy states; valence bond and molecular orbital theory; and molecular symmetry.
 This course is offered every other year.
+Prerequisite: CHEM 122, 124 or 126.
+Corequisite: one year of physics.
 MATH 112 is highly recommended.
-Prerequisite: CHEM 122, 124 or 126.
-Offered every two years for the spring semester.

 Credit: 0.5 QR

 Is your water safe?
-How do you know what compounds are in your water, food, body and local environment?
+How do you know what compounds are in your water, food, body, and local environment?
 How do you measure and quantify these compounds?
 How do you convince yourself that your measurements are valid or invalid?
 CHEM 341 is a hybrid lecture/laboratory course on the theory and practice of quantitative chemical analysis.
 Students will apply fundamental principles of measurement, instrument design, and data analysis to instrumental methods.
 After applying these principles to a sequence of laboratory experiments, students will then develop and evaluate their own instrumental methods.
 Topics include spectroscopic, electrochemical, and chromatographic methods.
-According to student interest, additional topics may include environmental analysis, biochemical assays, food quality and consumer safety.
+According to student interest, additional topics may include environmental analysis, biochemical assays, food quality, and consumer safety.
 Prerequisite: four semesters of CHEM lab or permission of instructor.
-Offered every spring semester.

 This course is an introduction to fundamental laboratory techniques in biochemistry.
-The focus of the course is the isolation, purification, characterization and detailed kinetic analysis of alkaline phosphatase from E. coli.
+The focus of the course is the isolation, purification, characterization and detailed kinetic analysis of alkaline phosphatase from E.coli.
 This course meets for one three-hour laboratory period per week.
 Prerequisite or corequisite: CHEM 256.
-Offered every spring semester.

 This advanced laboratory course focuses on spectroscopy instrumentation and data analysis.
-UV/Vis, fluorescence and laser spectroscopies are used to solve research questions involving kinetics, thermodynamics and molecular structure.
+UV-vis, fluorescence and laser spectroscopies are used to solve research questions involving kinetics, thermodynamics and molecular structure.
 Experiments are intended to complement course work in CHEM 341, 335 and 336, but these courses may be taken in any order.
 This course meets for one three-hour laboratory period per week.
 Prerequisite: CHEM 122 and 123 or 126.
-Offered every year.

 Section 01 (.25 unit): Students engage in independent research under the direction of a faculty mentor.
 The time requirement is at least three hours in lab per week.
 Students will learn to search literature and give professional presentations.
 This course also provides an introduction to scientific writing.
 More details can be obtained from the department chair.
-Permission of instructor required.
-Offered every semester.
+Prerequisite: permission of instructor.

 Section 02 (.5 unit): This section is a prerequisite to CHEM 497 and 498.
 The time commitment is six to eight hours per week in lab.
 Students will learn to search literature and give professional presentations as well as to write scientifically.
 More details can be obtained from the department chair.
-Permission of instructor required.
-Offered every semester.
+Prerequisite: permission of instructor.